Specific Applications of Medical Compressors

 The list of applications is vast for medical compressors.
 In addition to the equipment and tools listed above, medical vacuum pumps and compressors may also be found in dialysis machines, pneumatic hospital beds, nitrogen generators, blood pressure monitors, and many others.

 When it comes to medical compressors, the purest air must be supplied to prevent contamination of tools, surgical rooms, and within patients.
 Medical grade air compressors must meet NFPA 99 certification to be allowed for use in respirators and in contact with patients while high purity lab air is used to power devices.
-When looking for medical air compressors, contact John Henry Foster to seek customized solutions.
+When looking for medical air compressors, contact JHFOSTER to seek customized solutions.